Lung Cancer clinical trials.

 Approximately 14% of all new cancer cases are lung

 Lung cancer is the second most common cancer in men and women, besides skin cancer, according to the American Cancer Society.
-Approximately 14% of all new cancer cases are lung, and 1 out of 4 lung cancer patients will die from the disease, making finding a cure so imperative.
-The good news is that lung cancer rates have dropped over the last 50 years due to awareness and reduction in smoking.
+Approximately 14% of all new cancer cases are lung cancer, which has a 25% mortality rate.
+The good news is that lung cancer rates have dropped over the last 50 years due to greater awareness and a large-scale reduction in smoking; however, there is still a need for new, and potentially, curative treatments.

 The 3 Main Types of Lung Cancer